barryCFlynn/Snake/README.md

 ##### High Score Table Headers Not Displaying:

 Issue: The high score table headers were not showing up in the table.
 Resolution: The code was modified to target only the tbody of the table, leaving the headers intact.

 ##### Scrolling Interference During Gameplay:

 Issue: Scrolling was not disabled while the game was running, causing interference.
 Resolution: JavaScript was used to disable scrolling during gameplay and re-enable it when the game ends.

 ##### Modal Not Updating High Scores Table:

 Issue: The modal was not updating the high scores table after entering the player's name.
 Resolution: The code was restructured to ensure that the high scores table updates correctly after entering the player's name in the modal.

 ##### Mobile Button Layout Issue:

 Issue: The on-screen buttons for mobile had spacing issues.
 Resolution: The layout of on-screen buttons was adjusted to ensure proper spacing and alignment.

 ##### Modal Display Issue:

 Issue: The modal was not displaying after game over.
 Resolution: JavaScript was used to trigger the modal's display when the game ends.

+##### Arrow Keys Scrolling Page:

+Issue: Arrow keys were scrolling the webpage in addition to controlling the game.
+Resolution: JavaScript was added to prevent the arrow keys from scrolling the webpage during gameplay.

 ##### White Space in High Score Table:

 Issue: Entries in the high score table had default values of "000" for score and empty for name, even before any scores were added.
 Resolution: JavaScript code was implemented to display blank entries in the high score table until scores are added.